Merck/bgc-pipeline/README.md

 Reproduction and storage of data files is managed using [DVC](https://github.com/iterative/dvc) (development version `0.22.0`).
 Each data file has a `.dvc` history file that contains the command that was used to generate the output along with md5 hashes of its dependencies.

+**Note!** The DVC files cannot be used to download the actual files, they are only here to document the commands used.
+If you want to retrain DeepBGC on new BGC data, please refer to the DeepBGC repository: https://github.com/Merck/deepbgc#train-deepbgc-on-your-own-data

 ## Installation

 - Install python 3, ideally using conda